tenstorrent/polaris/doc/tools/ci/README_spdxchecker.md

   # Only list the copyright holder name (e.g., "Tenstorrent AI ULC").
   # Do not include (C) or the year; these are handled by the parser.
   # Add variations/third-party copyright holders as needed

-# Optional: Default license for new files
-default_license: Apache-2.0

-# Optional: Default copyright for new files
-default_copyright: "Tenstorrent AI ULC"
 ```

 ### Pattern Matching